leilabayramova/-gym-membership-api/README.md

   expiration: ${JWT_EXPIRATION:3600000}
 ```

-Sensitive credentials should not be committed to the repository.
+Sensitive credentials should never be committed to the repository.

-An `application-example.yml` file can be used to show the required configuration.

 ---